gabrielcsapo/psychic/README.md

 ## Declarative Syntax API

-Components are mainly composed in Chemical using the declarative syntax.
+Components are mainly composed in Psychic using the declarative syntax.
 This allows natural composition that most developers are familiar with in view libraries.

 ```javascript
 // the base default declarative syntax for a control object